Troubleshooting

 Solution: Review the error to fix your settings file, or export a new settings file.

-A screenshot of the general invalid value error popup in Mozilla Firefox.
+A screenshot of the general invalid value error popup.

 As seen in the example screenshot above, it mentions that the value of clockDisplay was invalid, as it doesn’t match any of the expected values.
 Change the value of the subkey in your JSON file to one of the allowed values.